 Helping seniors cope with pet loss

 Coping with the loss of a pet can be particularly hard for seniors.
-Those who live alone may feel a loss of purpose and an immense emptiness.
+Those who live alone may feel a loss of purpose and immense emptiness.
 A pet's death may also trigger painful memories of other losses and remind caregivers of their own mortality.
-What's more, if they desire bringing another pet into the home, that decision is complicated by the possibility that the pet may outlive them.
-The decision to get another pet also hinges on the person's physical and financial ability to care for a new pet.
+What's more, if they'd like another pet, the decision can be complicated by the possibility that the pet may outlive them, or that one day they may not have the physical ability to care for a new pet.
 For all these reasons, it's critical that senior pet owners take immediate steps to cope with their loss and regain a sense of purpose.

 Understanding surviving pets

 Surviving pets may whimper, refuse to eat or drink, or simply “act depressed,” especially if they had a close bond with the deceased pet.
 Even if they were not the best of friends, pets thrive on consistency, and the loss of another animal in the home, as well as your emotional state, may distress them.
 Give surviving pets lots of TLC and try to maintain a normal routine.
 If symptoms continue, take your surviving pet to your veterinarian to rule out medical causes.